TestSubjector/QuadTreeMeshSolver/quadtree/Notes.md

-# A few notes pertaining to the code
+# A few notes pertaining to the quadtree code

 1. The input file contains the boundary points of a shape.
 2. The output file contains the points generated from the mesh (after blanking of non-aerodynamic points).